 Every accident has a variety of causes.
 The NTSB investigation found that driving while intoxicated is heavily associated with wrong-way collisions.
 At least 60 percent of wrong way drivers had alcohol in their systems.
 Because of under reported events, this number may be even closer to 75 percent.
 Of wrong-way drivers who were under the influence of alcohol, ten percent had BACs between .08 and .15, and 59 percent had a BAC at or above .15, over twice the typical legal limit of 0.08.

 A significant number of wrong-way drivers were repeat DUI offenders: nine percent had been convicted of driving under the influence within the three years prior to the collision.
 Timelines associated with these crashes correspond closely to times of the day that most people are likely to be drinking alcohol, with 78 percent of wrong-way collisions occurring between 6:00 p.m. and 6:00 a.m. and 31 percent occurring between midnight and 3:00.
 More than half of the accidents caused by wrong-way drivers occur on the weekend.

 If you or a loved one has been involved in a wrong-way collision due to impaired driving, getting legal help is the most important thing you can do.
 The DUI and car accident attorneys at Alpert Schreyer, LLC have over 30 years of experience handling DUI and DWI cases in Maryland, and they can help you too.
-Call or contact us online for a free consultation today.
+Call or contact us online for a free case evaluation today.